-end-date
+end_date

-The end-date statement describes when the IEP ceases to apply to threat intelligence that references the IEP.
+The end_date statement describes when the IEP ceases to apply to information that references the IEP.

-The end-date statement MUST be a JSON name/value pair.
-The end-date statement MUST be included in an IEP.
-The end date statement name MUST be the JSON string “end-date”, and it must be in lowercase.
-The end-date statement value MUST either be a date string in Co-ordinated Universal Time (UTC) as per RFC3339 [3], or the JSON literal null value null. null MUST be used as the end-date statement value when the producer wishes the IEP to apply to the threat intelligence forever.
+The end_date statement MUST be a JSON name/value pair.
+The end_date statement MUST be included in an IEP.
+The end date statement name MUST be the JSON string "end_date", and it must be in lowercase.
+The end_date statement value MUST either be a date string in Co-ordinated Universal Time (UTC) as per RFC3339 [3], or the JSON literal null value null. null MUST be used as the end_date statement value when the producer wishes the IEP to apply to the information forever.

-encrypt-in-transit
+encrypt_in_transit